$\mathbb{Z}_{2}$ Spin Hopf Insulator: Helical Hinge States and Returning Thouless Pump: Returning Thouless pump protected by a four-fold rotation symmetry

 \subsection{Theory for the Returning Thouless Pump}

-After discussing the nontrivial surface $\Z_2$ topology and helical hinge states in the spin Hopf insulator, in this Section we discuss the symmetry protected returning Thouless pump (RTP), of the spin Hopf insulator that is stabilized by a four-fold rotation symmetry.
+After discussing the nontrivial surface $\Z_2$ topology and helical hinge states in the spin Hopf insulator, in this Section we discuss the crystalline symmetry-protected returning Thouless pump (RTP), of the spin Hopf insulator that is stabilized by a four-fold rotation symmetry.